hoangdieuctu/icommerce/swaggerservice/README.md

 # Swagger Service
-A centralize swagger for all services.
+A centralized swagger for all services.

 ## The problem
 The swagger is already implemented for each services.<br>
-However, each service will have its own endpoint and to access the Swagger-UI and we have to use a different URL for different services.
+However, each service will have its own endpoint and to access the swagger-ui and we have to use a different url for different services.

 ## Solution
 - Allow CORS of all services.